-OPEN CALL FOR APPLICATIONS FOR THE FIRST VILNIUS BIENNIAL FOR PERFORMANCE ART
+OPEN CALL FOR APPLICATIONS FOR THE FIRST VILNIUS BIENNIAL OF PERFORMANCE ART

-The 1st Vilnius Performance Art Biennial will take place in 2023 across the city’s public and semi-public spaces.
+The 1st Vilnius Biennial of Performance Art will take place in 2023 across the city’s public and semi-public spaces.
 The biennial will present performances by both established and emerging artists from Lithuania and abroad to the city’s residents and visitors.

 This event is one of the initiatives for the 700th anniversary of Vilnius.
 The ongoing Vilnius 700 project was initiated by Vilnius City Municipality and is managed by the Vilnius tourism and business development agency Go Vilnius.

 The main focus of this Biennial is the city of Vilnius, but also a city per se, as a human-made and human-dominated environment that we share with other life forms, where different histories, myths, activities, interests, desires and visions collide, coexist and overlap.
 The city as an organism that is born, thrives, but also dies or is killed.
 The city as an artificial but living structure with certain rules, certain trajectories of circulation that some life forms follow and others choose to disregard, creating new ones.
 The city as a dense network knitted with both visible and invisible threads and charged with various tensions.
 The city as a platform and a stage.

 The biennial will consist of a curated programme, created by the artistic director of the biennial, Neringa Bumblienė, and a competition programme for which an international jury will select 10 to 15 works to be presented at the biennial.